TheDataDean/google-data-analytics-professional-capstone/README.md

 - [x]	Is there a difference in the days of the week that the two groups use the service?
 - [x] Are particular start stations more popular with one group over the other?
 - [x]	Do annual members use a different type of bike to casual members?
-- [x]	Do they use bikes at different times of day
+- [x]	Do they use bikes at different times of day?
+- [x]	Are there any differences in geographic areas used by each group?
+- [x]	Are seasonal changes different for casual users vs members?

 ## Preparation
 The data has been stored in an online repository and made available for download as csv files.
 For the purposes of this case study, I will assume that it is a complete record of every trip and therefore bias is not an issue.
 The data is current.
 Since it is first-party data collected by the company itself further validation is not required.